Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Ordinal Efficiency and Rank-minimizing

 In this study, we represent an assignment as a lottery over pure assignments.
-Lemma 2 means that if a lottery over pure assignments are OE, then each of the pure assignments is also OE.
+Lemma 2 means that if a lottery over pure assignments is OE, then the deterministic assignment realizing one of them with probability 1 is also OE.
 This immediately implies the following fact.

 \begin{corollary} An OE assignment is EE. \end{corollary}